Utilities

 • shrink_factor (scalar) – Shrink factor for multi-resolution correction, typically integer less than 4

-• convergence (dict w/ keys iters and tol) – iters : vector of maximum number of iterations for each shrinkage factor tol : the convergence tolerance.
+• convergence (dict w/ keys iters and tol) – iters : vector of maximum number of iterations for each level tol : the convergence tolerance.
+Default tolerance is 1e-7 in ANTsR/ANTsPy but 0.0 in ANTs.

-• spline_param (integer) – Parameter controlling number of control points in spline.
-Either single value, indicating how many control points, or vector with one entry per dimension of image, indicating the spacing in each direction.
+• spline_param (float or vector) – Parameter controlling number of control points in spline.
+Either single value, indicating the spacing in each direction, or vector with one entry per dimension of image, indicating the mesh size.
+If None, defaults to mesh size of 1 in all dimensions.

 • verbose (boolean) – enables verbose output.